-10 Things Strong Women Should Never Apologize For (Ever!)
+10 Things The Strongest Women Refuse To Apologize For

-For many women, apologizing is inexorably linked with our concept of politeness, but honestly, how polite is it to ourselves when we constantly apologize for our existence all day long?
+For many women, apologizing is inexorably linked with our concept of politeness, and it's great to be polite.
+But honestly, how polite is it to ourselves when we constantly apologize for our existence all day long?

 Do you feel zero desire to obtain your "Mrs. Degree?"
-Being a single woman is not a crime, despite your mom asking WHEN you'll be a good girl and walk down the aisle already.
+Being a single woman is not a crime, despite your mom asking when you'll be a good girl and walking down the aisle already.
 Shacking up with the love of your life?
-He actually doesn't have to "put a ring on it" for the two of you to enjoy a long, loving, and healthy committed relationship.
-Or, elated with the role of "wife" and desire to live your white picket fence dreams to the fullest?
+He doesn't have to "put a ring on it" for the two of you to enjoy a long, loving, and healthy committed relationship.
+Or elated with the role of "wife" and desire to live your white picket fence dreams to the fullest?
 Good for you!

-No matter what your relationship status on Facebook, your worth as a human being doesn't change based on your love life.
-Being happy with yourself and the life you're living right now is all that matters, despite what your mom might want.
+No matter what your relationship status is, your worth as a human being doesn't change based on your love life.
+Being happy with yourself, and the life you're living right now is all that matters, despite what your mom might want.

 2. How you choose to use your womb